-Aluminum sulfate is a widely used industrial chemical, sometimes referred to as alum (although alum is more properly aluminum potassium sulfate).
+Aluminum sulfate is a widely used industrial chemical, sometimes called alum (although alum is more properly aluminum potassium sulfate).

-It is most often used by artists to harden glue and starch sizes.
-Spray a solution of aluminum sulfate and water onto rabbit skin glue or onto gesso or chalk grounds to harden them or add directly to size.
+Artists most often use it to harden glue and starch sizes.
+Spray a solution of aluminum sulfate and water onto animal skin glue, gesso, or chalk grounds to harden or add them directly to size.
 For size, use 10 grams for each 100 grams of dry glue.
-Dissolve the aluminum sulfate in water, heat until completely dissolved and add the warm solution to the glue solution.
+Dissolve the aluminum sulfate in water, heat until completely dissolved, and add the warm solution to the glue solution.

 Typical Properties | |